<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119659708214142&amp;ev=PageView&amp;noscript=1">

 A culture of data reliance

 Initial Provisioning of spares is an effective way for supply managers to address uncertainties that they might face during the 10 to 18 months of the operation of an aircraft.
 We have discussed in many articles, such as Predictive maintenance & the road to a proactive supply chain and Survival strategies: Supply chain management in the aviation industry, the future of supply-side material management and MRO is going lie firm in the realm of data analytics.
-Which means that operators and supply managers are going to know how to understand and rely on data predictions to foresee and prepare for future operations.
+This means that operators and supply managers are going to know how to understand and rely on data predictions to foresee and prepare for future operations.

 why-upskilling-02